ecn310/course-project-taxes-tariffs/Reproducibility_Package/README.md

 ## Introduction

-This Reproducibility package will describe our project files, data, variables, the terminology used in the report, and outputs in great detail.
+The Reproducibility package will describe our project files, data, variables, the terminology used in the report, and outputs in great detail.
 It is designed to organize and keep all files in one place for ease of reproducibility.
-The table of contents is a good guide to click on and break the project into sections, although we recommend going from item to item in order.
+The table of contents provides a guide to break the project into sections, although we recommend viewing each section in order.

 TO do
 1. create a list of files mentioned at the bottom